ponnhide/sangerseq_viewer/README.md

 Here, I provide sangerseq_viewer that allow us to visulize sanger sequncing result with a simple command.

-*sangerseq_viewer is depend on m packages [patchworklib](https://github.com/ponnhide/patchworklib) and [QUEEN](https://github.com/yachielab/QUEEN).
+*sangerseq_viewer is depend on the packages [patchworklib](https://github.com/ponnhide/patchworklib) and [QUEEN](https://github.com/yachielab/QUEEN).
 Both packages provide APIs for handling matplotlib subplots and GenBank files, respectivily.
 If you are interested in them, please see their documents. *

 You can try `sangerseq_viewer` from [Google colaboratory](https://colab.research.google.com/drive/1HysWJv6Afi-LFbowWL8_zgEAZcoMpP0X?usp=sharing).
 ## Software dependency